devpro/devpro-website/src/pages/about.md

 ---
+layout: about
 title: About
----
+introduction: |
   Hello!
 I'm **Bertrand Thomas**, a **Solution Architect** with over 20 years of experience in the ever-evolving world of IT.

   My career has been a dynamic journey - from a software engineer working on critical systems to leading teams as a **technical lead** and manager, sharing knowledge as a **trainer** and speaker, and designing innovative systems as an **architect**.

+  I create content in English and French.
+You can find me on GitHub: [devpro](https://github.com/devpro), LinkedIn: [berthomas](https://www.linkedin.com/in/berthomas/), and YouTube: [@devprofr](https://www.youtube.com/@devprofr).
+---

 ## My passion